An outfit’s worth a thousand words

 You can explore national dress, or clothes and accessories worn for celebrations or festivals.

 Then think about your own country or culture, and choose some clothes or costumes linked to special occasions.
 Chinese New Year dragons, pearly kings and queens, the use of traditional fabrics such as Sierra Leone’s lapa fabric, Caribbean carnival clothes, beefeaters, kimonos, kilts, flamenco dresses… it’s up to you!
-Present what you find creatively – take a look at this list for inspiration.
+Present what you find creatively.

 2. Costumes in art